tempesta-tech/tempesta/README.md

 * CONFIG\_DEFAULT\_SECURITY="tempesta"
 * CONFIG\_NETLINK\_MMAP

-Tempesta aggressively uses CPU vector extensions, so FPU eager context switching must be enabled in the kernel.
-So add `eagerfpu=on` to your kernel command line.

 We suggest that CONFIG\_PREEMPT\_NONE is used for better throughput.
 However, please use CONFIG\_PREEMPT\_VOLUNTARY for debugging since this mode causes additional stress to synchronization of several algorithms.
 Also note that